Geophysical Exploration and Excavation:

 Our Roman Villa and Settlement Excavation addresses the construction of identity perception, presentation and representation on one of the most dynamic borders of the Roman Empire.
 Our site is situated half way between Sarmizegetusa Ulpia Traiana and Apulum, the two most important cities of the Dacian Provinces, very close to the largest gold deposits in Europe in the Apuseni Mountains, and on the main Imperial road in Dacia.
 Our ground penetrating radar (GPR) survey from 2015 and 2016 has revealed a rural villa of “palatial” size, unique in the Dacian Provinces, covering ca. 1.2ha of built space.
 Our test excavations have unearthed a rich environment, with 2 story buildings, painted walls, potential colonnades, several buildings outside the villa complex itself and a plethora of artifacts.

 In 2014, we have started the systematic excavation of the gate complex as well as surveying the region around the villa itself, and in 2016 the intensive excavation of the villa’s main building, with spectacular results.
 In 2020, COVID-19 slowed us down significantly, but we still managed to answer some interesting questions as we uncovered the hypocaust location in the central building of the villa, the access road to the main gate, as well as what appears to be the cemetery of the earliest village of Rapoltu Mare.
 In 2021, we have started again the systematic excavation of the villa, with some extraordinary result.
 Not only we uncover the "usual" plethora of amazing artifacts (i.e. coins, tools, terra sigillata, jewelry, a great variety of ceramics, etc.) but we have uncovered an in situ wooden floor from one of the earliest buildings on site.
 As usual, the discovery happened the last week of the season, so we are looking forward to excavate it next summer, in 2022, together with all the artifacts present on that floor!!!

 Concurrent with the excavation, the Ground-Penetrating Radar (GPR) Field Applications Workshop will allow our participants to explore other Roman and medieval sites in the region.
-Our GPR research targets are the medieval military fortress of Uroi, the Medieval Castle of Sanpaul, the Medieval Fortified Church of Meresti, and/or the Roman castrum and municipium of Micia, and (either starting in 2021 or 2022) Sarmizegetusa Ulpia Traiana, the capital civitas of the Dacian Provinces.
+Our GPR research targets are the medieval military fortress of Uroi, the Medieval Castle of Sanpaul, the Medieval Fortified Church of Meresti, and/or the Roman castrum and municipium of Micia.

 These sites, situated in Southern Transylvania (Romania), provide an unparalleled access to a diverse set of features and conditions.
 We address urban and proto-urban settlement construction, complex anthropogenic stratigraphic relationships, variation in soil structure and conditions, wide range of materials and their use/reuse, unmapped ancient and modern utilities, potential graves, modern and ancient civil works projects (including the remains of roads, aqueducts, and wells), changes in hydrogeological environment caused by modern human intervention (such as the construction and operation of a thermal power plant on the site of Micia), and any additional and as-yet undiscovered features.